F-1 Academic Students

 F-1 Visas For International Students Studying In The United States

-Purpose Of An F-1 Student Visa
+Purpose Of An F-1 Visa For Students

 The F-1 classification is for foreign-born academic students studying in the United States.